fluxusfrequency/blog/raising-the-dead-1-ramp-up-developers.md

 But then something happened.
 You shifted focus to integrating with another company's API.
 Or you lost your entire developer team.
 Slowly, kudzu vines covered over what was once a glorious app.
 The technology you used to build grew outdated.
 Bugs accumulated, but there was no time to fix them.
 You shed a single tear when you thought back to the glory days.

 Finally, a new day dawned!
 You got a funding round!
 You've just hired a new team of developers.
 They start next week.
 You can't wait to get them slinging code.
 But are you ready?
 Starting a new team on an old app isn't as easy as handing them laptops and saying "clone down the repo".
-In this post, the first of a two-part series, we'll take a look at what it takes to ramp up developers on code in a legacy application.
+In this post, the first of a two-part series, we'll take a look at some advice you can use when ramping up developers on code in a legacy application.
 When we're through, you'll be ready to let the good times roll again!

 ## Have An Easy Setup Process